bytedance/TiktokBusinessPlugin/README.md

     version: string; // 1.0 for the time being, tiktok will announce any updates if needed.
     timestamp: string; // unix epoch time, the string format of Date.now()
     locale: en | fr | es; // if passed values other than the ones listed here, we will fallback to English

+    // optional, defaults to 'close_from_tiktok'
+    // No matter which option you choose, tiktok will try to do 'window.opener.focus()' and wrap it in an exception block
+    // if your csp rule does not accept our domain.

+    // described at the bottom of the README, default value is 'close_from_tiktok' close_method?: 'close_from_tiktok' | 'send_message' | 'do_nothing';

     // level 1 fields, which are required by all platforms
     // talk to your tiktok's business_platformentative to know which constant we are using for your platform